Hemorrhoids – Diagnosis, Symptoms, and Treatment

-Hemorrhoids is initially treated with dietary and lifestyle changes and use of conservative treatments.
-Patients are encouraged to increase their amount of dietary fiber – this can usually be achieved by increasing consumption of fruits, vegetables, beans, nuts, and whole grain foods.
+Hemorrhoids are initially treated with dietary and lifestyle changes and conservative treatments.
+Patients are encouraged to increase their amount of dietary fiber – this can usually be achieved by increasing the consumption of fruits, vegetables, beans, nuts, and whole-grain foods.
 Most individuals should also be drinking about 1.5-2L of clear fluids on average daily.
 Physical activity is also encouraged in patients with constipation who can tolerate exercise.
 Most people are recommended to exercise for 30 minutes, 3 times a week.

 Constipation may require treatment with laxatives, which typically include:

 - Bulk-forming agents – Metamucil (psyllium), Citrucel (methylcellulose)